 For the third and final hike, you’ll again, combine two walking tracks: Tea Tree Falls and Lyrebird Walking Tracks.
 Although this combined trail isn’t quite as epic as the top two New England National Park walks, both tracks offer something a little different.
 The Tea Tree Falls Walking Track is a much more relaxed and gentle trail with luscious forest to enjoy.
 On the other hand, the Lyrebird Walking Track is more physically demanding, with an undulating trail that meanders through thick forest and also cuts through exposed landscapes.
 When combined together, you have an enjoyable but challenging trail with mixed difficulty and varied natural attractions.

 To begin, walk the initial 2km of the Tea Tree Falls Walking Track from the Thungutti Campground.
 If there aren’t any other hikers around, you’ll at least have the noisy black cockatoos as company.
-When we visited, we didn’t see Tea Tree Falls, which is found with some off-trail exploration – check out Walk My World for details on finding Tea Tree Falls.
+When we visited, we didn’t see Tea Tree Falls, which is found with some off-trail exploration.

 After 2km you’ll meet a trail intersection that joins the Lyrebird Walking Track.
-As you can see below, we decided to continue straight, which connects you to the other side of the Lyrebird Walking Track.
+We decided to continue straight, which connects you to the other side of the Lyrebird Walking Track.
 This short section steeply descends into the forest before ascending sharply.
 From there, we turned left and completed the Lyrebird Walking Track in an anti-clockwise direction.

 Lyrebird Walking Track